-In the meantime, have you had a chance to sign up for a site tour with Maddie or Keriann yet?
+In the meantime, have you had a chance to sign up for a site tour with Keriann yet?
 We offer weekly in-person (well, phone/GChat) meetings to explain the ins and outs of being a sponsor, getting your work featured on APW, and strategizing for your first sponsored post.

 We can’t wait to work with you!